 To view a ticket's events and notifications

-Select a ticket and then click the Events link in the ticket header.
+- Select a ticket and then click Show all events in the comments section.

 Asking for more information from the requester